11 July – 3 August

 Before rehearsals began I spent a week in the Imperial War Museum’s Research rooms (fab free archives and reading rooms should you ever need it http://www.iwm.org.uk/research/research-facilitiesreading) delving into World War 2 and life in Occupied France.
 I thought I knew this topic pretty well through AS History, but examining my understanding of the war from a French perspective was a fascinating experience.
 The German invasion of France happened in the a mere 6 weeks.
 This whirlwind was traumatic, humiliating and deeply confusing for civilians, and left many without a clear sense of whose side they should be on.
 It fractured France for a generation and that the stories told in France from the period are often conflicting.

 Although full of horror and tragedy, the British understanding of the most momentous period in our living memory is pretty clear cut – isn’t it?
 It’s easy to teach in schools, as we were on the right side of history.
 Our grandparents were heroes, civilians made of steel who never surrendered against the most unimaginable evil.
 Not to discredit their bravery and sacrifice, I’ve come to see how the sentimental story of honour could be dangerous.
-Perhaps it’s blindsided us to other atrocities we’ve committed in recent history, and allowed an arrogance to emerge that leaves us incapable of spotting the pattern of events that a to a dangerously fractured Europe can lead to.
+Perhaps it’s blindsided us to other atrocities we’ve committed in recent history, and allowed an arrogance to emerge that leaves us incapable of spotting the pattern of events that a dangerously fractured Europe can lead to.

 Part of the genius of Rita’s story is in it’s offering of a fresh outlook, a view which shakes up our historical understanding of good and evil, as well as reminding us of the lessons of the past.